-The following Management's Discussion and Analysis ("MD&A") of Canarc Resource Corp. (the "Company") should be read in conjunction with the accompanying unaudited interim consolidated financial statements for the nine months ended September 30, 2007 and the audited consolidated financial statements for the years ended December 31, 2006, 2005 and 2004, all of which are available at the SEDAR website at www.sedar.com.
+The following Management's Discussion and Analysis ("MD&A") of Canarc Resource Corp. (the "Company") should be read in conjunction with the accompanying unaudited consolidated financial statements for the six months ended June 30, 2008 and the audited consolidated financial statements for the years ended December 31, 2007 and 2006, all of which are available at the SEDAR website at www.sedar.com.